reidmit/website/content/about/index.md

 title: About me
 ---

 Hi, I'm Reid!
-I’m a software engineer, designer, and filmmaker currently living in San Francisco.
+I’m a software engineer, UX designer, and filmmaker currently living in San Francisco.
 I’m passionate about education, accessibility, and building experiences that make people's lives a little easier or a little more enjoyable.
 My pronouns are he/him/his.

 These days, I’m especially interested in front-end web development (JavaScript, React, etc), building accessible user interfaces, and programming language design (compiler-writing, type-checking, etc).